Bharti666/practice_github/README.md

-know at which branch we are working--> git branch swithc branch--> git checkout main now whatever things are there they are only in main branch there is nothing in main2 branch
+know at which branch we are working--> git branch swithc branch--> git checkout main now whatever things are there they are only in main branch there is nothing in main2 branch git log--> show history of all commits git log branchB..branchA, show the commits on branchA that are not on branchB